 Why Read Grimdark Fantasy?

 So, it might not sound like I’m selling the idea of grimdark very well, but truth be told it is my favourite subgenre of fantasy.
-You can read short stories online on the Azrian Portal, and sit somewhere within grimdark genre, as do a lot of the best new fantasy books of 2019.
+You can read fantasy short stories on the Azrian Portal, and sit somewhere within grimdark genre, as do a lot of the best new fantasy books of 2019.
 Why?

 It is often extreme, sure, but grimdark does also offer a bit more realism than your traditional epic or high fantasy.
 The harsh realities of life; the death and destruction and the cruel turns that follow.
 It speaks more to the world we live in than many other stories within the fantasy umbrella.
 We all know life is unexpected, brutal at times and, especially in feudal times where many fantasy fiction is set, was far, far more challenging than it is today.

 And that realism translates into character development as well.
 Grimdark fiction allows authors to develop real and usually deeply flawed characters that are a result of their unforgiving world.
 This produces some really exciting arcs and narrative, and casts asides some restrictions placed in other areas of fantasy.
 It’s not purely a case of good vs evil.
 It’s a case of real people vs real people.
 Some motives may be more justified than others, but there is usually more subtly to them.